A Legacy of Leadership, A Lifetime of Achievement

 Mayor Tom Bradley devoted himself to meeting the needs of his constituents, striving to build and shape Los Angeles into a city where people from all walks of life and all ethnic and cultural backgrounds can live, work and prosper in harmony.
 The public service legacy of the Tom Bradley Era in the City of Los Angeles includes:

-- More than 20 years distinguished service on the Los Angeles Police Department
+- 22 years of distinguished service on the Los Angeles Police Department

 - First African American elected to the Los Angeles City Council